graphcore/poprithms/poprithms/notes/schedule/anneal/README.txt

    a  e  f  b  c  d   (ii)
       ----  =======

-is a valid shift if and only if all topological constraints are satisfied after in the resulting schedule (ii).
+is a valid shift if and only if all topological constraints are satisfied in the resulting schedule (ii).

-If the total sum over all allocations of (liveness*size) decreases, the shift is applied to the schedule.
+If the sum over all Allocations of (liveness*size) decreases, the shift is applied to the schedule.
 Otherwise it is not, and a new shift is proposed.
-For example, if the Ops a, b, c, d, e, and f have allocations
+For example, if the Ops a, b, c, d, e, and f have Allocations

 a: A
 b: A, B